Motherhood confessions: A letter to my daughter on International Women's Day

 Be proud of being a girl and a woman.
 Women are amazing.
 (Men are too, of course, and although we are all equal, that does not mean we should not celebrate our differences too.
 I believe it's diversity and our differences that make us great.)
 You can be ALL woman and still rule the corporate world – should that be your dream.
 Just like a great man can choose to stay at home and raise his children every day.
 Do what sets your soul on fire.

 Find joy in the little things.
 (You will soon see that they are what really matters).

 Don't take things for granted; your relationships, your health, your success.
 Work at them and they will flourish.

-Make a difference in the world, and aim to leave it a little better than it was when you entered it, be it by having raised a healthy child, grown your own vegetable garden or fought for something you believed in.
+Make a difference in the world, and aim to leave it a little better than it was when you entered it, by having raised a healthy child, grown your own vegetable garden or fought for something you believed in.

 I hope you will always love traipsing around the shops with me.
 Enjoy fashion – it is frivolous and fun and fabulous.
 But never let anyone tell you that labels define you.
-Not the ones sown into the back of your dress, nor the ones people are keen to put on you.
+Not the ones sewn into the back of your dress, nor the ones people are keen to put on you.

 Don't let yourself be consumed with negative people and their negative energy.

 Forgive your enemies – nothing will annoy them more.
 You don't have to respect them or even like them, but forgiveness will set you free.

 Believe in miracles, little ones and big ones.